koinos/koinos-docs/docs/content/quickstart/contract-developer-guide.md

 ## Setting up your environment

-For the purposes of this tutorial, we will install the CDT as well as all of the dependencies to `~/opt`.
+For the purposes of this tutorial, we will install the Contract Development Kit (CDT) as well as its dependencies to `~/opt`.
 This is just a suggestion and will work if you decide another location is more appropriate for you.

 ### Retrieving dependencies